Fund us like you want us to win.

 At re:power, we are training and supporting Black, Indigenous & People of Color (BIPOC) candidates, campaigners, organizers, technologists, and data directors who are building the future of our country.
 An investment in re:power is an investment in our collective future.

 For too long, philanthropy has contributed to systemic inequities—it has perpetuated racism, patriarchy, and other forms of oppression.
 At re:power, we work with our donors to better understand these dynamics so that our fundraising is grounded in race, equity, and social justice.
 We use a fundraising model in which we center our people and communities and we treat our donors as partners in this work.

 BIPOC-led movement building is our path to liberation.

-Much like these important figures, the people we center and empower with our trainings and partnerships are the folks behind the scenes doing the hard ongoing work of building power within their communities.
-They are local elected officials, sometimes the first of their kind in their city; Data Directors of statewide organizing formations in key states like Florida and North Carolina; the campaign manager of a major congressional campaign; or the digital organizer who is leading the narrative-change campaign about immigrant rights.
+Much like these important figures, the people we center and empower through our trainings and partnerships are the folks behind the scenes doing the hard ongoing work of building power within their communities over the course of decades.
+They are local elected officials, sometimes the first of their kind in their city; Data Directors of statewide organizing formations in key states like Florida and North Carolina; the campaign manager of a major congressional campaign in Georgia or New York; or the digital organizer who is leading the narrative-change campaign about immigrant rights.